gesirdek/motorized-telescope/README.md

 - ✅ Use **ROS** for high-level control and coordination.
 - ✅ Implement **GoTo & Tracking** based on celestial coordinates.
 - ✅ Document all failed and revised prototypes to reduce material waste and improve design efficiency.
-- 🕒 Future plan: switch to **Raspberry Pi** for portable, self-contained operation.
+- ✅ Switched to **Raspberry Pi** for portable, self-contained operation.
 - 🕒 Future plan - Support solar-powered operation for outdoor autonomy.

 ---